-If concerns are resolved through the preparation and review of the ESR, or if the Minister of the Environment denies any Part II Order requests, the project is considered approved under the EAA and with the receipt of all other necessary approvals, implementation may proceed.
-Notification that the project is approved shall be sent to all parties who have expressed an interest in the remedial work and to the CO office (see sample in Appendix E).
-Within 30 days of the "Notice of Project Approval", the "Proponent Conservation Authority

-Evaluation Form: Part A" (Appendix F) will be completed and submitted to CO.
+If concerns are resolved through the preparation and review of the ESR, and subject to any Section 16 Order request, Section 16 Order or Director's Notice of Proposed Order, the proponent is authorized to proceed under the EAA with the project 30 days (or such other period of time as may be prescribed by the regulations) following the expiry of the comment period provided for in the Notice of Completion, as such period may be extended.
+A proponent may proceed earlier if the Minister issues an order under ss.
+15.1.1 (5.1) of the EAA that shortens this 30-day period or renders it inapplicable.
+Notification that the project is authorized to proceed under the EAA shall be sent to all parties who have expressed an interest in the remedial work and to the CO office (see sample in Appendix E).
+Within 30 days of the "Notice of Project Completion", the "Proponent Conservation Authority Evaluation Form: Part A" (Appendix F) will be completed and submitted to CO.